lourencorodrigo/lourencorodrigo/README.md

 ### Hello, guys! 👋

-I'm Rodrigo Lourenço from Brazil.
-I've been working as a Front-End Developer since 2015 and currently I'm Senior Front-End Engenieer at [Midway](https://www.midway.com.br/). 💪🏻
+I'm Rodrigo Lourenço from sunny Brazil.
+Been tinkering as a Front-End Developer since 2015, and now I'm flexing my skills as a Software Engineer at [Tienda](https://www.nuvemshop.com.br/). 💪🏻☁️

-I really like movies, TV shows or even games but what I love ever is the code.
-I've been making a lot of things so cool with ReactJS, GraphQL and Node.
+When I'm not glued to my screen, I'm all about movies, TV shows, or diving into some epic gaming adventures.
+But let's be real, my true love?
+It's coding.
+JavaScript and Node... you name it, I've probably played around with it.

-Would you like to find me?
+Wanna track me down?
+Hit me up!

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/lourenco-rodrigo)](https://www.linkedin.com/in/lourenco-rodrigo)